jonaaguidi/jonaaguidi/README.md

 - I am 22 years old and I am from Buenos Aires, Argentina.
 - I am a FullStack Developer with MERN stack.
 - I am a self-taught and highly creative individual who seeks to learn and improve every day.
-- I enjoy working with the frontend because I want to provide the best visual experience for the users who visit my projects.
+- I enjoy working with the frontend because I want to provide the best visual experience for the users who visit my projects,

 ### 🧠 Technologies
   ![HTML5](https://img.shields.io/badge/-HTML5-333333?style=flat&logo=HTML5)